copsTvFan/cops-episode-guide/guide.md

 **Too Hot for Fox Special Edition**.
 Reruns as Too Hot for Television on other channels or Outrageous Calls.

 - (Atlanta, GA -- 4:07 PM Car Pursuit) Zone 3 -- Officer Michael Centola responds to an unmarked car that needs his marked car in a pursuit and the female suspect almost hit him.
+This is from CP-1104.
-- (Las Vegas, NV -- 7:46 PM Disturbance Call) Polite vampire lady from CP-340; (11:32 PM Code 5 Arrival) Sgt.
+- (Las Vegas, NV -- 7:46 PM Disturbance Call) Polite vampire lady; (11:32 PM Code 5 Arrival) Sgt.
 Dick Adams at the Clark County Detention Center.
-Woman removes her clothing and jumps into a public fountain
+Woman removes her clothing and jumps into a public fountain.
+This is from CP-340.
 - (Sacramento, CA -- 3:23 PM Suspicious Person) Officer Al Miller questions a transvestite
 - (Las Vegas, NV -- 11:30 PM Suspicious Activity) Officer Bob Kinch stops a transvestite ("Jennifer") buying drugs out of a red car.
 - (Forth Worth, TX -- 9:32 PM Man With a Knife) Officer Joseph Farah, Jr.